-You'll investigate how English has developed over time and how it's used to mark regional, social and stylistic distinctions.
-You will learn from subject experts, world-leading researchers in English Language and Linguistics.
-You will:
+You'll investigate how English has developed over time.
+We'll look at how the language is used to mark regional, social and stylistic distinctions.
+You will learn from experts and world-leading researchers in English Language and Linguistics.

 - study how English has evolved over time, how it is acquired, and how it develops in the mind

 - explore how historical, social and other contexts impact variation in English

 - learn different methodologies for studying the use and complexities of English